 Life in the Soviet Union has been portrayed as grim and gray.
 While there was some truth in this impression, life was also punctuated by frequent celebrations infused with ideology and propaganda.
 In 1917, the Bolsheviks tried to overcome desperation and poverty by displaying fervor for the revolution and the new state's commitment to transforming society.
+For example, the holiday of the workers was held on May 1, 1918 and subsequently thereafter, Soviet Russia held the celebration almost every year.
+Cultural figures staged parades, grand public displays, and performances to encourage revolutionary ideas and nearly every event was tied to a symbol such as the red banner and "The Internationale," the socialist anthem.
+One key socialist holiday in the Soviet Union was the anniversary of the October Revolution that was held on November 7.
+The anniversary was a hallmark event until 1991 when no official celebration was organized.
+[Text continues at bottom of page]

 By the 1960s, a new central event was entered the calendar: Victory Day.
 Celebrated on May 9, the day commemorated the sacrifices of World War II by honoring its veterans.
 Initially a somber commemoration, Victory Day became a celebratory event highlighted by its enormous military parades.
 Combined with International Labor Day on May 1, Victory Day helped to inaugurate the spring, much like Easter for the religious.
 Celebration of International Women's Day on March 8 proved to be popular and it typically was accompanied by the giving of flowers and other small gifts.
 In parallel, there was a male-dominated celebration on February 23-- the commemoration of the founding of the Red Army.
 Moreover, there were special days to honor professions and bodies.
 Although not official state holidays requiring time off work, the days would be cause for celebration for those connected to an industry or a branch of the armed services: cosmonauts were celebrated on April 12, the anniversary of Yuri Gagarin's inaugural space flight, while active and retired paratroopers reveled on August 2.